Recent Releases

 WORLD YOUTH REPORT 2022

-This work is ongoing.
-The Division for Inclusive Social Development of the United Nations Department of Economic and Social Affairs is preparing the World Youth Report 2022 - Improving Youth Wellbeing and Mental Health: The Role of Inclusive Social Policies.
-The report will address six dimensions of a young person’s life and factors that influence youth wellbeing in each context: education, decent work, family and relationships, poverty/deprivation, technology/online environment, and society.
-Based on real-life youth experiences and perspectives, risk and enabling factors will be analysed to identify the role of policies and examine the interlinked nature of these policies.
+The Division for Inclusive Social Development of the United Nations Department of Economic and Social Affairs prepared the World Youth Report 2022 - Improving Youth Wellbeing and Mental Health: The Role of Inclusive Social Policies.
+This report addressed six dimensions of a young person’s life and the factors that influence youth wellbeing in each context: education, decent work, family and relationships, poverty/deprivation, technology/online environment, and society.
+Based on real-life youth experiences and perspectives, it analysed risk and enabling factors to identify the role of policies and examined the interlinked nature of these policies.

-NAPS is facilitating the consultations with young people across diverse backgrounds and different geographic areas on the topic of mental health and wellbeing.
-NAPS developed a perception survey to collect the views of young people in addition to hearing directly from young people in focus groups and individual interviews with young people across the world.
+NAPS facilitated consultations with young people from diverse backgrounds and different geographic areas on the topic of mental health and wellbeing.
+NAPS developed a perception survey to collect the views of young people, in addition to hearing directly from young people through focus groups and individual interviews conducted across the world.

 EVALUATION OF FUNCTIONAL FAMILY THERAPY – CHILD WELFARE

-This work is going.
-Functional Family Therapy - Child Welfare (FFT-CW) Australian Capital Territory (ACT) is implemented by OzChild in partnership with Gugan Gulwan Youth Aboriginal Corporation, and aims to support Aboriginal and Torres Strait Islander families to discover and grow their own strengths.
-The program uses the evidence-based FFT-CW model, which works with children, young people and their family or kin to help them strengthen relationships, improve communication and respond to challenging behaviours.
+Functional Family Therapy - Child Welfare (FFT-CW) in the Australian Capital Territory (ACT) was implemented by OzChild in partnership with Gugan Gulwan Youth Aboriginal Corporation.
+The program aimed to support Aboriginal and Torres Strait Islander families in discovering and building their own strengths.
+Using the evidence-based FFT-CW model, the program worked with children, young people, and their families or kin to strengthen relationships, improve communication, and address challenging behaviours.

 Jordan Youth Centres Eval.JPG